 Kris Anderson and Betty Johnston are on a mission for freedom.
 They were both working dead-end jobs in Oklahoma, trying to balance work and their passions when they saw a documentary about tiny houses and made a plan.
 Kris, an aspiring artist, and Betty, a hair and makeup stylist, are creating a tiny house-on-wheels that will allow them to work from anywhere across the country.
 Their dream home is based on one of Kris' original designs!

-Rob Irwin knows a lot about form and function working together, which is absolutely necessary to tiny-house living.
-This industrial designer is building a 300-square feet house with all sorts of engineering feats and eco-friendly features including a butterfly-angled roof that captures rain water, an attached chicken coop that lets you grab fresh eggs from inside the house, an aquaponics system where he can grow fresh herbs year-round, solar panels for heating, and even an efficient climbing wall to get to the loft!
+Rob Irwin knows a lot about form and function working together, which is absolutely necessary to tiny house living.
+This industrial designer is building a 300-square foot house with all sorts of engineering feats and eco-friendly features including a butterfly-angled roof that captures rainwater, an attached chicken coop that lets you grab fresh eggs from inside the house, an aquaponics system where he can grow fresh herbs year-round, solar panels for heating and even an efficient climbing wall to get to the loft!
 This is eco-living tiny-style!

 The tiny house movement is all about restoring old materials.
 Charles Kern and Dakota Hills are taking the idea one step further.
 They purchased an old bus and are transforming it into a tiny house unlike any other!
 They're popping the top, adding wood paneling, handcrafted cabinetry and a rooftop deck to convert the space into their own personal cozy cabin.
 The coolest feature of all?
 Their Murphy bed/office desk/yoga studio.